Combined Pill: The FPA Guide

 Research hasn’t shown that the pill causes weight gain.

-Your weight may change throughout your cycle due to fluid retention or other reasons not related to the pill.
+Your weight may change due to fluid retention or other reasons not related to the pill.

 Yes.
 If you start most types of combined pill on or before day 5 after a miscarriage or abortion, you’ll be protected from pregnancy straight away.

-If you start later than day 5, use additional contraception or avoid sex for the first 7 days of pill-taking.
+If you start later than day 5, use condoms or avoid sex for the first 7 days of pill-taking.

 It’s easy to change from the pill to a different method or to change from one pill to another.